MetaDevZone/logstack/docs/AWS_SETUP_GUIDE.md

 # 🌩️ AWS S3 Setup Guide - Cron Log Service

-Complete guide to set up and test the cron-log-service with AWS S3 storage.
+Complete guide to set up and test the logstack with AWS S3 storage.

 ## 📋 Table of Contents